gremo/nest-winston/README.md

 }
 ```

-Note that `WinstonModule` is a global module, it will be available in all you feature modules.
+Note that `WinstonModule` is a global module, it will be available in all your feature modules.

 ## Async configuration